 - Split tummy muscles

-What is the cause of rectus diastasis?
+What is the Cause of Rectus Diastasis?

-Your abdominal cavity is usually well protected and contained by your tough abdominal wall, which includes the rectus abdominis and the linea alba.
-Women who have rectus divarication have a very weak and stretched linea alba.
+The abdominal cavity is usually well protected and contained by your tough abdominal wall, which includes the rectus abdominis and the linea alba.
+Women who have rectus divarication have a weak and stretched linea alba.
 In some of these women, the linea alba may rupture.
 When this happens, intestines and abdominal fat can slide through the defect and push up from under your skin.
 This is what doctors call a hernia.

-A very common site of hernia is through the umbilicus (In many women, the belly button becomes “an outie” after giving birth, and this is usually a hernia).
-In such cases, the Rectus diastasis and hernia repair can be done simultaneously.
+A very common site of hernia is through the umbilicus (in many women, the belly button becomes ‘an outie’ after giving birth, and this is usually a hernia).
+In such cases, the rectus diastasis and hernia repair can be done simultaneously.

 Hernias can cause many problems.
 If a bowel loop gets stuck in the defect, you can develop intestinal obstruction, which is a medical emergency that requires immediate surgery.
-This is why it is important to consult a surgeon if you suspect that you have ab separation or a hernia.
+This is why it is important to consult a surgeon if you suspect that you have an ab separation or a hernia.